Editorial Notes and News

 Technical notes

-Recordings are held in MP3 format, and their details are stored in a MySQL database accessed from a PHP application.
-They may be played from within the browser using an embedded Adobe Flash MP3 player which requires both JavaScript and the Adobe Flash plugin to be installed.
+Recordings are held in MP3 format, and their details are stored in a MySQL database accessed by a PHP application.
+They may be played back within the browser using the embedded MP3 player developed by JW Player.
+By default this uses the HTML5 <audio> facility to play the recording, but if this is not supported by the browser, it reverts to a Adobe Flash plugin player.
+In either case, JavaScript is required.
+The MP3 ID3 metadata tags are created using the getID3 library.
 The recordings are also available for downloading and playing on external players for those who are unable to access them through their browser.
+If anyone wishes to develop their own playback facilities, the use made of the ID3 metatag structures is available on request.

-If you wish to post a comment about a recording, do feel free, but note that you will need session cookies to be enabled in your browser.
-This is to prevent attacks by automated spambots.
+You are welcome to post a comment on a recording, but please note that you will need session cookies to be enabled in your browser.
+See here for details on our use of cookies.

 Webmaster